Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Conclusion

 \section{Conclusion}

-In this paper, we close the regret gaps and establish the optimality of SAA under both global and local strong convexity conditions for data-driven newsvendor problems with general convex overage and underage cost.
+In this paper, we generalize the structure of the linear-cost newsvendor problem to generic convexity conditions and provide a unified regret analysis of SAA for general sequential stochastic optimization problems.
+By isolating the problem's structural properties, our approach deepens our understanding of the intrinsic mechanics that influence the performance of SAA.
+Our results establish the regret rate optimality of SAA under both global and local strong convexity conditions for general sequential stochastic optimization problems.
+Therefore, we close the regret gaps for the linear-cost newsvendor problem.
 Our upper bound result demonstrates that the regret performance of SAA is only influenced by $\alpha$ in the long run under \((\alpha,\beta)\)-local strong convexity.
 This insight enhances our understanding of how local properties affect the long-term regret performance of decision-making strategies.
 Our lower bound result is the first to match the existing upper bound with respect to both the parameter \(\alpha\) and the time horizon \(T\) simultaneously under \(\alpha\)-global strong convexity, which advances the theoretical understanding of the performance limit of data-driven methods in newsvendor problems.
-Moreover, the techniques we propose not only enrich the regret analysis techniques (including both upper bound and lower bound) in data-driven inventory management literature but also offer potential applications in broader data-driven decision-making problems.
+Moreover, the techniques we propose not only enrich the regret analysis techniques (including both upper bounds and lower bounds) in the data-driven inventory management literature but also offer potential applications in broader data-driven decision-making problems.